REGISTRATIONS FOR THIS WEBINAR WILL CLOSE AT 11.30AM ON WEDNESDAY 26 SEPTEMBER.

 Skills 4 – Elizabeth Bonfield, Executive Coach and Trainer

 Atkins – Alison McDougall, Consultant

-CSO WISE Fellow 2016-17 – Michelle Martin, Pathology Governance & Quality Manager (Acting) & Lead Specialist BMS Haematology and Transfusion-Training at Barking, Havering and Redbridge University Hospitals NHS Trust
+CSO WISE Fellow 2016-17 – Michelle Martin, Pathology Governance & Quality Manager & Lead for Scientific Training at Barking, Havering and Redbridge University Hospitals NHS Trust

 This webinar is for members of WISE only (does not include affiliates).
 The member list can be found here

 Alison will describe how Atkins’ first reverse mentoring pilot began when a business leader realised that just as the challenges he had faced as an engineer over 20 years ago were incomprehensible to junior staff today, so too were the challenges his staff were facing incomprehensible to him.
 She will share the lessons learnt from the reverse mentoring pilots Atkins has done to date from both the mentor and mentee perspective.
 She will also share some of her own experiences working with senior men and the informal reverse mentoring she has given them, predominantly around unconscious bias regarding women in the workplace.